ciccons/TRIUMF-BDNE-Chart/README.md

 TRIUMF-BDNE-Chart
 =================

+Author: Stephanie Ciccone, TRIUMF, McMaster University

-For Python Code that visualizes a Chart of Nuclides which displays information about beta-delayed neutron emitters
+Python software that visualizes a Chart of Nuclides which displays information about beta-delayed neutron emitters